Installation with venv

 cd /Users/jdoe/Documents/islandora_workbench

-Then activate the environment with this command (Linux/macOS):
+Then activate the environment with this command:

-source venv/bin/activate
+source venv/bin/activate - Windows:

 venv\Scripts\activate

-Before activation example:
+Before activation example: jdoe-laptop:islandora_workbench jdoe$

-After activation example:
+After activation example: (venv) jdoe-laptop::islandora_workbench jdoe$

-Run this command to start the process to install the required Python modules
+Run this command to start the process to install the required Python modules (note there single period to the right of the word "install")

 python3 -m pip install .

-Congrats, if there are no errors, at this point Islandora Workbench has been installed inside the virtual environment.
+Congratulations, if there are no errors, at this point Islandora Workbench has been installed inside the virtual environment.

 Note

-If you get an error similar to ModuleNotFoundError: No module named 'setuptools which can happen if you are running Python version 3.12 or newer, you may need to run python3 -m pip install setuptools before step 4 above.
+If you get an error similar to ModuleNotFoundError: No module named 'setuptools' which can happen if you are running Python version 3.12 or newer, you may need to run python3 -m pip install setuptools before step 4 above.

-Step 1: Activate virtual environment
+Step 1: Activate the virtual environment

-cd into the folder called islandora_workbench that contains the git repo from the section above
+cd into the folder called islandora_workbench that contains the git repo from the section above by running the following command: cd /Users/jdoe/Documents/islandora_workbench

-Then activate the environment with this command (Unix/macOS):
+Then activate the environment with this command:

-source venv/bin/activate
+source venv/bin/activate - Windows:

 venv\Scripts\activate